jleahred/fsm_gen/README.md

 The code will be generated on same directory of original `.fsm` file

-If your shell supports, it you could run...
+If your shell supports it, you could run...

 ```bash
 fsm_gen **/*.fsm